Simone Farina: Early career

 Born in Rome and a fan of Lazio, Farina started his career at A.S.
 Roma and was a member of the Primavera U20 youth team in the 2000–01 season.
 In the 2001–02 season, he left for Catania on loan.
 He played twice for Catania in Serie C1 and won promotion playoffs with the Sicilian club.

 Roma's False accounting scandal

-On 28 June 2002, he was exchanged with Alessandro Sturba who only played twice in Series A, though both players were tagged for the nominal value of €2.4 million.
+On 28 June 2002, he was exchanged with Alessandro Sturba, who only played twice in Serie A, though both players were tagged for the nominal value of €2.4 million.
 Co-currently, Roma bought back Farina's 50% registration rights (co-ownership deal) for €1.2M.
-Roma also made similar deals with other clubs before the end of fiscal year on 30 June 2002, and created a "profit" of €55million by selling their youth players.
+Roma also made similar deals with other clubs before the end of the fiscal year on 30 June 2002, and created a "profit" of €55million by selling their youth players.
 In 2004, Roma was investigated and was fined €60,000 on 30 October 2007 by the Criminal Court of Rome for irregular transferring of youth players.

 Cittadella

 At Cittadella, Farina only played 17 times in two seasons with the club in Serie C1.
-In June 2004, Roma gave up the remaining rights for free (which the nominal value was €1.2M).
+In June 2004, Roma gave up the remaining rights for free (the nominal value was €1.2M).